 Fry’s Electronics Open (2007)

 Mike Weir won the 2007 Fry’s Electronics Open.
-His first victory since the 2004 season, Weir fired a two-under-par 68 on Sunday to secure a one-shot victory over Mesa resident Mark Hensby.
+His first victory since the 2004 season, Weir fired a two-under-par 68 on Sunday to secure a one-shot victory over Mesa resident Mark Hensby, who shot 61 in the second round to tie the par-70 lowest round on Raptor.
 Along the way, Weir faced two white-knuckle putts on the final two holes, both around 6 feet, which he drilled without much fanfare.
 He finished the tournament at 14 under, 266.

 Williams World Challenge (2000)